-Newly unveiled ‘suicide by cop’ designation for congressional baseball shooting long opposed by survivors
+Congressional baseball shooting survivors rip 'suicide by cop' designation, make appeal to FBI

 SCALISE 3 YEARS AFTER SHOOTING: 'I WOULDN'T BE HERE IF IT WASN'T FOR THE BEST OF WHAT POLICING IS'

-"He went there to kill Republicans, and he had a list of Republicans in his pocket," Scalise told Fox News Thursday.
+"He went there to kill Republicans, and he had a list of Republicans in his pocket," Scalise told Fox News on Thursday.
 "He specifically asked if that was the Republican practice before he went back and got his guns and came out.
 He didn't know the security detail with me were cops, because they were plainclothes officers."

 He called the FBI’s designation "disturbing."